nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format:<br>
 <code>/exit</code>

-The application exits after displaying the following message.<br>
+The application exits after displaying the following message.<br><br>
 <img src="UG_Figures/exit.png" alt="Correct input message" width=600><br>

 ## 4. FAQ
 This section addresses some common questions to aid in possible issues faced.

 **Q:** Where can I find the release? <br>
-It can be found at [here](https://github.com/AY2021S1-CS2113T-F14-3/tp/releases).
+It can be found [here](https://github.com/AY2021S1-CS2113T-F14-3/tp/releases).

 **Q:** How do I transfer my data to another computer? <br>
 Simply copy your `data` folder from the current directory and paste it in the directory containing the `Nav@NUS.jar`